john-cd/rust_howto/src/categories/template-engine/index.md

 [![cat-template-engine][cat-template-engine-badge]][cat-template-engine]{{hi:Template engines}}

-Crates designed to combine templates with data to produce result documents, usually with an emphasis on processing tex
+Crates designed to combine templates with data to produce result documents, usually with an emphasis on processing text.

-## Tera
+## Create HTML files from a template

 {{#include tera.incl.md}}

-## TinyTemplate
+## Create markdown fragments from a template

 {{#include tinytemplate.incl.md}}